 Gift guides are huge this time of year, and they may be able to alleviate some of the gifting stress your readers are feeling.
 Not to mention that these guides can be a great source of affiliate income — win win!

 Along those same lines, your readers might be looking for ideas to help them shop from small or local businesses this year.
 These last few years have been tough, and the holidays are a great time to support the small, local businesses you love.

 Put together some gift guides of your favorite local businesses!
 Figure out which products you’ve loved this year are from small businesses and write about them!
 Tag your favorite small businesses on social media!

-There are so many ways that you, your voice, and your platform can help the small businesses that are struggling right now; this is a great time to think and shop small.
+There are so many ways that you, your voice, and your platform can help all those wonderful small businesses out there; this is a great time to think and shop small.

 We talked about indulgent holiday-themed dishes above, so is it really a shock that diet searches start to spike this month?
 It shouldn’t be.

 Questions: Have you planned out your December editorial calendar yet?
-Are you posting different kinds of content in December 2020 than in years past?
+What content do you readers love to see from you this time of year?